Quickstart: up and running in 5 minutes

-Start angarabased, connect via psql, execute basic DDL/DML, and verify that pgwire works.
+Start angarabase-server, connect via psql, run basic DDL/DML, and verify

 Prerequisites